 It can be tough to wade through the mountain of choices you have when it comes to distressed hardwood flooring for your new home or renovation.
 You can achieve almost any look with wood floors, which are timeless, durable, and gorgeous.
 Distressed hardwood flooring brings a decidedly rustic vibe to your home and comes in a variety of wood species, finishes, and board sizes.

-A number of tools and techniques are used to distress a hardwood floor, including embossing, scraping, wire brushing, sculpting, tool marking, color washing, etching, and liming.
+A number of tools and techniques are used to distress a hardwood floor.
+This includes embossing, scraping, wire brushing, sculpting, tool marking, color washing, etching, and liming.
 The result is weathered and textured effects, including dents, pits and nail holes, that give the floor an authentically antique look and feel.

 Distressed hardwood flooring is available in both solid hardwood and engineered wood.
 Engineered hardwood floors are stronger and more durable than solid hardwood, although they can’t generally be refinished as many times.
 They’re also less expensive.